cjessett/phase-4/week-7/pre-work.md

 * Go through [Learning Rails](../phase-3-prep/learning-rails.md)
 * Watch a talk on rails (see below)
 * [Build a Rails Blog](../../../../rails-blog-challenge)
-* We have assigned you each two [Railsy talks (Week 1)](../resources/railsy-talk-topics.md).
+* We have assigned you each one [Railsy talks (Week 1)](../resources/railsy-talk-topics.md).
 One will be on Monday afternoon--research and prepare for it!
 We want to see some concrete example code, not just a walkthrough of the documentation.
 Also pick one [Gemsy Talk (week 2)](../resources/gemsy_talk_topics.md) of your choice.
 These are short talks which you will give to the rest of the cohort.
 When you pick yours, update the [Lightning Talks Schedule](../resources/lightning-talks-schedule.md).
 * Deploy your Rails app to Heroku **from your personal laptop**

 **Talks on Rails (watch one)**